 Economic and social effects

-When water comes from improved and more accessible sources, people spend less time and effort in physically collecting it, meaning they can be productive in other ways.
-It can also result in greater personal safety by reducing the need to make long or risky journeys to collect water.
+When water comes from improved and more accessible sources, people spend less time and effort physically collecting it, meaning they can be productive in other ways.
+This can also result in greater personal safety by reducing the need to make long or risky journeys to collect water.
 Better water sources also mean less expenditure on health, as people are less likely to fall ill and incur medical costs, and are better able to remain economically productive.

 Climate change, increasing water scarcity, population growth, demographic changes and urbanization already pose challenges for water supply systems.
 By 2025, half of the world’s population will be living in water-stressed areas.
 Re-use of wastewater, to recover water, nutrients, or energy, is becoming an important strategy.
 Increasingly countries are using wastewater for irrigation – in developing countries this represents 7% of irrigated land.
 While this practice if done inappropriately poses health risks, safe management of wastewater can yield multiple benefits, including increased food production.

-Options for water sources used for drinking-water and irrigation will continue to evolve, with an increasing reliance on groundwater and alternative sources, including wastewater.
+Options for water sources used for drinking water and irrigation will continue to evolve, with an increasing reliance on groundwater and alternative sources, including wastewater.
 Climate change will lead to greater fluctuations in harvested rainwater.
 Management of all water resources will need to be improved to ensure provision and quality.

 As the international authority on public health and water quality, WHO leads global efforts to prevent transmission of waterborne disease, advising governments on the development of health-based targets and regulations.

 Since 2014, WHO has been testing household water treatment products against WHO health-based performance criteria through the WHO International ‘Scheme’ to Evaluate Household Water Treatment Technologies.
-The aim of the Scheme is to ensure that products distributed protect users from the pathogens that cause diarrhoeal disease and to strengthen policy, regulatory, and monitoring mechanisms at the national level to support appropriate targeting and consistent and correct use of such products.
+The aim of the scheme is to ensure that products protect users from the pathogens that cause diarrhoeal disease and to strengthen policy, regulatory, and monitoring mechanisms at the national level to support appropriate targeting and consistent and correct use of such products.